valeIT/valeIT.github.io/_posts/2016-01-18-reading-materials-issue-8.markdown

 author: Valentino Urbano
 ---

 > Disclaimer: These were all the links in my read later for this week.
-It doesn't mean that I agree of approve any of the content.
+It doesn't mean that I agree or approve any of the content.
 The longest ones will be included in _hr_ to keep them separated from the rest of the content.
 >
 > Notice: Some of the links may be either explicit or may disturb someone.
-It should be obvious (99% of the times it will) from the title if that's the case or not .
+It should be obvious (99% of the times it will) from the title if that's the case or not.
 Proceed at your own risk.
 >

 [Your Android unlock pattern sucks as much as your password did][1]